 • The Plains of Abraham:

 The park has beautiful river views and plenty of green space for running around.
 The only playground we came across in town was here, just in front of the Art Museum.
 It was a surprisingly old and worn-in playground but our preschooler was happy for a chance to climb and slide a bit.
 The fort at the end of the park closest to the old town is a popular attraction but we didn’t find it compelling, especially with a 4YO and skipped it.

 The fun things for kids are downstairs.
 If you want to explore the historical exhibits on the ground floor do that first, as it will be hard to draw kids away from activities for them.
 The hands-on Once Upon A Time exhibit is the ideal choice for kids 8 and under if you have a rainy day.
-Kids 8 and up will like experiencing an earthquake and playing with tornados in the hands-on Earth Unveiled exhibit (be prepared for all the interaction to be in French, of course.
+Kids 8 and up will like experiencing an earthquake and playing with tornados in the hands-on Earth Unveiled exhibit.
+Be prepared for all the interaction to be in French, of course.
 With older kids and tweens the museum is small enough to let them explore downstairs while you explore up.

-• Les Halles du Petit Quartier: 1191 Avenue Cartier, near the Plains of Abraham.
+1191 Avenue Cartier, near the Plains of Abraham.
 Local and homemade charcuterie, cheese, coffee, bread, pastries and prepared food.
 It’s a great place for breakfast or to stock up for a picnic on the Plains of Abraham.

 The Montmorency Falls are impressive.
 The gondola ride to the top is fun for all ages and the bridge across is not for the faint-hearted.
 There’s a playground at the top of the gondola and down below on the far side of the falls.
 With older kids you can do some hiking around the falls.
 We had a cold-weather picnic at tables inside the visitors Center.
 It’s easy to rent a car for the day and pair the falls with a drive around quaint Ile D’Orleans with its chocolate shop, roadside jam stands and scenic photo ops (left).